google/ads-api-report-fetcher/README.md

   --mount type=bind,source="$(pwd)/service_account.json",target=/app/service_account.json \
   gaarf ./ads-scripts/*.sql
 ```
-Here we mapped local `.gaarfrc` with with all parameters (alternatevely you can pass them explicitly in command line),
+Here we mapped local `.gaarfrc` with with all parameters (alternatively you can pass them explicitly in command line),
 mapped a local service_account.json file with SA keys for authenticating in BigQuery, mapped a local folder "ads-scripts"
 with all Ads scripts that we're passing by wildcard mask (it'll be expanded to a list of files by your shell).